backend-development/backend-development-textbook/source/ruby_commandline.md

 # more code in the function
 ```

-Alternate syntax for defining the Block when calling the function:
+There is an alternate syntax for calling the function: instead
+of the curly braces you can use `do` and  `end`:

 ``` ruby
 my_function_with_block_arg do